St James Anglican Church, Toowoomba: History

-The land on which St James Church was built at the corner of Mort and Russell Streets, was acquired by Mr James Taylor, a prominent churchman, on 19 January 1865 from a Mr William Horton.
+The land on which St James Church was built at the corner of Mort and Russell Streets, was acquired by James Taylor, a prominent churchman, on 19 January 1865 from William Horton.
 The land was formally acquired by the Corporation of the Synod of the Diocese of Brisbane on 8 February 1884 and trustees were later appointed.
-The foundation ftone of the church was laid by the Governor of Queensland, Samuel Wensley Blackall on 1 May 1869.
+The foundation stone of the church was laid by the Governor of Queensland, Samuel Wensley Blackall on 1 May 1869.
 The church was opened on Thursday 23 December 1869 by the Bishop of Brisbane, Edward Tufnell.
 The opening of the church was reported in the Toowoomba Chronicle where the building was described as comprising an apsidal chancel, nave and transepts to the north and south, with bluestone foundation and freestone dressings.
 The transept and chancel roofs were set at a lower height than the nave roof with a spire at the crossing.
 The north and south transepts had small open timber porches.

 The construction of this new building was thought by many, including the Bishop to have replaced the earlier St Lukes.
 However the building was named St James, after St James the Less, not St Lukes indicating a separate entity rather than a continuing tradition.
 In fact, those parishioners unhappy about the relocation of the site argued strongly for the retention of the early St Luke's site where services continued to be held in what was now regarded as a school room.
 Suffice to say, this debate raged for about 30 years and in the early 20th century, St Lukes and St James became separate parishes north and south of the Margaret Street dividing line.

 By 1876, St James was considered inadequate and cracks appeared in the apsidal chancel at the eastern end of the building facing Mort Street.
 However money was restricted by the effective funding of two separate churches and it was not until 1882 that work was commenced on major additions to the church designed by local architect James Marks.
 The original apsidal chancel was replaced by a larger face brick extension which presented a new gabled end to Mort Street with a tripartite lancet window on the face of the wall known as the Davenport window.
 As well the nave was extended by two bays.
 During the 1880s an oak reredos (carved screen behind altar), altar rails and choir stalls were installed.
 Another major addition to the church was the installation in the northern nave windows of stained glass windows commissioned from English firm, Clayton and Bell and depicting the Nativity of Jesus and the Agony in the Garden.
 The slate roof of the building was replaced in the 1890s with rib and pan iron sheeting.